-How to write a job ad that attracts the right people from job boards or workable
+How to write your job description to attract the right people

 We’ll do it in three parts: